djeada/Linux-Notes/notes/commands.md

 ## The manual

 The <code>man</code> command is an abbreviation for manual.
-The <code>man</code> command displays the documentation for every command we execute on the terminal.
+It may be used to display the documentation for various built-in command line utilities.

 | Number | Description |
 | --- | --- |